robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 > **Hint:** If you got stuck during this module or lost the overview on where to place which code, you can always take the look at the [finished and working project](./Code) that is attached to this module.

-We will create a conference app that will list all sessions with their speakers in seperate tabs.
+We will create a conference app that will list all sessions with their speakers in separate tabs.
 Both, sessions and speakers will also have details pages that will be shown when the user tabs on an item.
 This results in having three views for the app:

 - `MainPage` with two taps for sessions and speakers
 - `SessionDetailsPage` with session details
 - `SpeakerDetailsPage` with speaker details

 ## 1. Create the base structure
 Creating a new Xamarin.Forms project is similar to creating a Xamarin Platform app as we already did before.
-In Visual Studio on Windows it's clickinng <kbd>File</kbd> <kbd>New</kbd> <kbd>Project...</kbd>, navigating to the ***Cross-Platform*** section and selecting ***Blank Xaml App (Xamarin.Forms Portable)***.
+In Visual Studio on Windows it's clicking <kbd>File</kbd> <kbd>New</kbd> <kbd>Project...</kbd>, navigating to the ***Cross-Platform*** section and selecting ***Blank Xaml App (Xamarin.Forms Portable)***.
 As we are creating a conference app here that uses Xamarin Forms. let's call the project "*Conference.Forms*" and the solution just "*Conference*".

 ![New Xamarin.Forms project in Visual Studio Screenshot](../Misc/vsnewxamarinformsproject.png)